borisrakovan/dtu-mlops-project/README.md

 $ pip install -e .
 ```

+## Environment variables
-Furthermore, a `.env` need to be created in the root directory of the project, based on `.env.example` (make sure to change the values of the variables):
+An `.env` file needs to be created in the root directory of the project, based on `.env.example` (make sure to change the values of the variables):

 ```bash
 cp .env.example .env